 Humane Society Silicon Valley Companion Animal Loss Support Group

-At the Humane Society 1st Tuesday of the month 6:30 p.m. – 7:30 p.m.
+1st Tuesday of the month 6:30 p.m. – 7:30 p.m. (offered virtually only)

-**NEW** RSVP to Vicki vickioliveriomft@gmail.com for instructions on how to call in.
+RSVP to Vicki vickioliveriomft@gmail.com for instructions on how to call in.

 Anyone who has experienced a loss or anticipates such a loss is invited to attend the HSSV Companion Animal Loss Support Group.
 The group helps grieving pet owners heal the pain by working through their feelings of loss, anger, and depression.
 You may attend an unlimited number of meetings and are encouraged to return to help others work through their grief even after your own needs are met.
-This service is provided at no fee for our community, however, we welcome donations to help provide lifesaving services for our animals here at the shelter.
+This service is provided at no fee for our community; however, we welcome donations to help provide lifesaving services for our animals here at the shelter.

 Animal grief support web sites: